senx/warp10-module-template/README.md

 gradle shadowJar
 ```

-## Add this extension in a Warp10 platform
+## Add this extension in a Warp 10 platform

-Change Warp10 conf file to include your extension.
+Change Warp 10 configuration file to include your extension.

 ```
 //